Atlanta Bicycle Accident Lawyer

 When to Move Forward With a Lawsuit

-If the insurer denies the claim or refuses to pay an appropriate settlement, we still have another option—suing the driver.
+If the insurance company denies the claim or refuses to pay an appropriate settlement, we still have another option—suing the driver.
 There are numerous reasons why we might recommend suing the driver in a bicycle accident case, depending on your specific circumstances.
 We often do not know if a lawsuit is necessary until after we prepare and file a claim.
 In other situations, we could decide to approach the case this way from the beginning.

 Some reasons why we might opt to sue the at-fault driver include: